nginx-plus/njs-development-framework/README.md

   Once the docker image is running you can run any of the other actions:

   Unit tests:
-  `docker-compose exec dev /bin/bash -l -c 'npm run test:unit'`
+  `docker-compose exec dev /bin/bash -l -c 'npm run test:unit -- --nginx-bin-path=nginx --nginx-module-path=/usr/lib/nginx/modules'`

   Integration tests:
   `docker-compose exec dev /bin/bash -l -c 'npm run test:integration -- --nginx-bin-path=nginx --nginx-module-path=/usr/lib/nginx/modules'`

   Build a release:
-  `docker-compose exec dev /bin/bash -l -c 'npm run test:unit'`
+  `docker-compose exec dev /bin/bash -l -c 'npm run test:release'`
 </details>

+## Lifecycle Commands
+There are a set of commands

 ## Usage
 The following example shows you how to write some njs code, import a dependency, and build it.